videlalvaro/videlalvaro.github.io/_posts/2015-12-04-learning-about-distributed-systems.md

 this algorithm by just using timeouts.
 If we ask processes to periodically ping back to the Failure Detector Process, we know exactly when a ping should arrive to the failure detector (due to the synchronous model guarantees).
-If the ping doesn't arrive after certain configurable timeout, then we can assume the other node has crashed.
+If the ping doesn't arrive after a certain configurable timeout, then we can assume the other node has crashed.

-On a more realistic system, it might not be possible to always assume the time needed for a message to reach its destination, or how long will it take for a process to execute a step.
+On a more realistic system, it might not be possible to always assume the time needed for a message to reach its destination, or how long it will take for a process to execute a step.
 In this case we can have a failure detector `p` that would report a process `q` as _suspected_ if `q` doesn't reply after a timeout of `N` milliseconds.
-If `q` later replies, then `p` will remove `q` from the list of suspected processes, and it will increase `N`, since it doesn't know what's the actual network delay between itself and `q`, but it wants to stop suspecting `q` of having crashed, since `q` was alive, but it was just taking longer than `N` to ping back.
+If `q` later replies, then `p` will remove `q` from the list of suspected processes, and it will increase `N`, since it doesn't know what the actual network delay between itself and `q` is, but it wants to stop suspecting `q` of having crashed, since `q` was alive, as it took longer than `N` to ping back.
 If at some point `q` crashes, then `p` will first suspect it has crashed, and it will never revise its judgement (since `q` will never ping back).
 A better description of this algorithm can be found in
 [Introduction to Reliable and Secure Distributed Programming](http://www.amazon.com/Introduction-Reliable-Secure-Distributed-Programming/dp/3642152597/) under the name "Eventually Perfect Failure Detector".

-Failure Detectors usually offer two properties: completness and accuracy.
+Failure Detectors usually offer two properties: completeness and accuracy.
 For the _Eventually Perfect Failure Detector_ type, we have the following: